-The principal objective of these meetings was to discuss and reach consensus on country positions regarding Project themes prior to Thematic Meetings led by MADS, MAAE, MINAM and SEMA.
+The principal objective of these meetings was to discuss and reach consensus on country positions regarding Project themes prior to Thematic Meetings led by MINAMBIENTE, MAATE, MINAM and SEMA.
 The WCS work team provided support and facilitated the meetings held to answer potential questions regarding the process and provide inputs for country discussions.
 The agenda of each meeting was prepared and circulated in advance to ensure that invited stakeholders participated.
 Likewise, chats were kept open during meetings to receive all participants' contributions, and open communication was maintained after the events to receive questions, comments and feedback on the process.
-As a result of these meetings, each country advanced with the review and feedback on the design of project components, and consolidated their contributions according to a country vision, which the delegates presented during thematic meetings.
+As a result of these meetings, each country advanced with the review and feedback on the design of project components, and consolidated their technical contributions, their political priorities and progress on other processes under a country vision, which the delegates presented during thematic meetings.